PPUC/ZeDMD/README.md

 The intention of ZeDMD is to provide a cheap DIY DMD solution.
 The maintainers of this project don't run any shop to sell ready-to-use hardware!

-Nevertheless, there're are some shops we're aware of who designed their own shields to build a ZeDMD.
+Nevertheless, there are are some shops we are aware of who designed their own shields to build a ZeDMD.
-And as this might ease the task to use a ZeDMD for some users, we're fine to add some links here:
+And as this might ease the task to use a ZeDMD for some users, we agreed to add some links here:
 * https://shop.arnoz.com/en/dmd/87-esp-dmd-shield.html
 * https://benfactory.fr/produit/zedmd-shield/
 * https://www.smallcab.net/shield-zedmd-p-2697.html

-There're also ready-to-use devices:
+There are also ready-to-use devices:
 * https://benfactory.fr/produit/zedmd/
 * https://www.smallcab.net/pack-zedmd-p-2698.html
 * https://virtuapin.net/index.php?main_page=product_info&cPath=6&products_id=283

-### "The LED pannels aren't working", ghosting, wrong pixels, missing lines
+### My LED panels do not work; ghosting, wrong pixels, missing lines

 The ZeDMD firmware supports a wide range of LED panels with different driver chips ... in theory.
 In general, some driver chips require adjustments in the configuration, timings and the clock phase.